27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 It’s a mobile application developed by the Texas Parks and Wildlife Department (TPWD) to help anglers and locals with waterbodies in and around the city.
 The app provides information about all the parks and fishing spots, including large powerplant ponds, the San Antonio River, and other small water bodies within the city.

 Anglers need to download the app from the TPWD and sign up for a fishing license there.
-This way, they can get advanced information on perfect fishing times and seasons to catch.
-Also, they can get fishing tickets at different parks.
+This way, they can get advanced information on the perfect fishing times and seasons to catch.
+They can also get fishing tickets at different parks.

-The app provides different protocols for anglers based on the regulations of TPWD.
+The app provides different protocols for anglers based on TPWD’s regulations.

 • Anglers aged 17 or above need a proper fishing license to catch fish, clams, crayfish, or any water species.